Meromorphic Solution of the Degenerate Third Painlev\'e Equation Vanishing at the Origin: Monodromy data

-To finish the proof we have to notice that the monodromy data given by System~\eqref{sys:monodromy-data-u-varphi-unique} contains one parameter, say, $g_{12}$ or $g_{21}$.
+To finish the proof we have to notice that the monodromy data given by system~\eqref{sys:monodromy-data-u-varphi-unique} contain one parameter, say, $g_{12}$ or $g_{21}$.
 As soon as this parameter is fixed the others are uniquely defined.
-This parameter defines the constant of integration in Equation~\eqref{eq:varphi} and does not effect on the function $u(\tau)$.
+This parameter defines the constant of integration in equation~\eqref{eq:varphi} and does not effect on the function~$u(\tau)$.
 The function $u(\tau)$ is uniquely determined by the bilinear combinations of the monodromy data: $g_{11}g_{22}$ and $g_{11}g_{12}$.
-In our case these combinations are uniquely defined as long as the parameter $a$ is fixed. \end{proof} \begin{remark} Note, that System~\eqref{sys:monodromy-data-u-varphi-unique} for $a=\pm i/2$ coincides with the corresponding System~\eqref{sys:monodromi-pm-i/4}, therefore the latter systems are proved. \end{remark} \begin{remark} The functions $u(\tau)$ and $\varphi'(\tau)$ are odd and meromorphic.
-Note that function $\varphi(\tau)$ is not a meromorphic function. \end{remark} \begin{remark} The solution $u(\tau)$ is not the only meromorphic solution of Equation~\eqref{eq:dp3}.
-For the the other meromorphic solutions the corresponding functions $e^{i\varphi(\tau)}$ are not single-valued. \end{remark}
+In our case these combinations are uniquely defined as long as the parameter~$a$ is fixed. \end{proof}